 Guelph is a groundwater community.
 Groundwater comes from rain and melted snow that seeps into open spaces and cracks in soil and rock.
 As temperatures rise and we experience low precipitation, our water supply infrastructure needs to work harder to keep up with demands, especially during peak water use times.
 Guelph’s water supply is limited and is greatly dependent on local precipitation, which is why the City promotes responsible and efficient outdoor and indoor water use at all times.

 To report a possible infraction of the outside water use program:

-- Use the , or
+- Use the Report a problem map